-DIY Reverb Pedal Circuit: From Spring- to Room-Like Reverb Using Multiple PT2399 IC Chips
+DIY Reverb Pedal Circuit: Spring-Hall Reverb with PT2399 IC

 Digital Modelling of Reverb Effect

-- System response reproduction: this method treat the modeled system as a black-box which we don’t care about what happen inside this box, and we just measure the output response when we apply the impulse input, and use it to modify the signal by convolution processing (see reference ).
-Whether the modeled system is a real concert hall or a real spring or plate reverb tank, this method would be very simple to implement but the convolution processing would require very high processing power to run.
+Many expert has researched reverberation effect processing in digital domain, and (in my opinion) can be classified on several mainstream methods.
+Firstly, system response reproduction: this method treat the modeled system as a black-box.
+However, we don’t care about what happen inside this box.
+All we need to do is just measuring the output response after we apply an impulse input.
+After getting the response pattern, a digital processor compute the convolution of the pattern and the input. and use it to modify the signal by convolution processing (see reference ).
+Whether the modeled system is a real concert hall or a real spring, it will just work.
+It would be very simple to implement but the convolution processing would require very high processing power to run.

-- Physical modelling: this method analyze the physical process of the modeled system simulate every physical process in the computation.
-This can produce very realistic realistic sound but can be high in computational cost (depending on the optimization or mathematical simplification of the model).
+Secondly, physical modelling: this method analyze the physical process of the modeled system simulate every physical process in the computation.
+This produces very realistic realistic sound but the computational cost could be high.
+However, it depends on the optimization or mathematical simplification of the model.
 For example, you can see one example of spring reverb modelling at reference .

-- Synthetic Modelling: this model construct a computation model that produce a (perceived) similar effect on the audio output, no mater if the computation model can be related with the physical model or not.
-This could be a debatable category whether there is exist (or not) for what I call a pure synthetic model that can’t be related to the physical model in any way.
-Sometimes I see such model is just an oversimplified model of the physical or just approximation of the system response by trial and error computation experiment.
+Lastly, synthetic modelling: this model construct a computation model that produce a (perceived) similar effect on the audio output.
+As long as the perceived result is similar, the computation model might not be related with the physical model.
+Sometimes I see such model is just an oversimplified model of the physical.
+Similarly, approximation of the system response by trial and error computation experiment might produce such effect as well.
 For example, a Schroeder reverb [see ref ), can be adjusted to mimic the medium-size hall reverberation by setting up some parameter to certain values.

-Electronic Circuit Implementation of Reverb Effect: Delay Line Network and Tuned Analog Resonators?
+Electronic Circuit Implementation of DIY Reverb Pedal Circuit: Delay Line Network and Tuned Analog Resonators?

-When we analyze that the reverberation phenomenon as the complex echo pattern then we can intuitively build such reverb effect circuit using some delay line networks.
-On the other hand, if we analyze the reverberation phenomenon as a continuous resonance then we can think that multiple parallel analog resonators (which is tuned at different frequencies) can be used to generate such effect.
-I have been thinking of this analog resonators for years since I learned electronics, especially on the oscillator subject, where many of oscillator designs are basically an unstable resonator.
-Please let me know (on the comment) if there is already analog reverb circuit design which is based on analog resonators, so I won’t be reinventing the wheel someday.
-For the moment, let’s focus on the delay line circuit solution for the reverb circuit design, since it has been proven in such applications.
+I have been thinking of this analog resonators for years since I learned electronics.
+It is well known on the oscillator subject, where many of oscillator designs are basically an unstable resonator.
+Please let me know if there is already analog reverb circuit design which is based on analog resonators.
+Please write a comment if you find it, so I won’t be reinventing the wheel someday.
+For the moment, let’s focus on the delay line circuit solution.
+We will use it for the reverb circuit design, since it has been proven in such applications.

 PT2399 Digital Delay Line IC Chip, Low Cost Solution for DIY Reverb Pedal Project

-This digital delay line chip is available in 16-pin DIP package, so it will be easy to be handled for do-it-yourself projects.
-The minimum delay length is 30 ms and the maximum is 340 ms, and the delay setting is easily adjustable by selecting a proper value of an external resistor.
+This digital delay line chip is available in 16-pin DIP package, so it will be easy to be handled.
+Certainly it would be the preferred option for do-it-yourself projects.
+The minimum delay length is 30 ms and the maximum is 340 ms. This delay setting is easily adjustable by selecting a proper value of an external resistor.

 DIY Reverb Pedal Circuit for Simulating Spring and Room/Hall Reverb

 I have created very simple reverb circuit that can simulate spring and room reverb effect.
 It use 5 delay line integrated circuit chips, and the block diagram is shown in the Figure 4.
 It has decay time control, room size control, and dry/wet balance control.
-When the room size control is set to minimum, it would sound similar to spring reverb, and whet it set to maximum then it would produce hall or cathedral-like reverb.
+When we set the room size to minimum, it would sound similar to spring reverb.
+On the other hand, when we adjust it to maximum then it would produce hall or even cathedral-like reverb.

 The Complete Circuit’s Schematic Diagram

 The complete circuit schematic diagram is under development and testing.
-The basic block diagram of the reverb circuit has been successfully tested on Deepstomp (DIY digital multi-effect stompbox) platform, and we will publish the complete schematic diagram here if it done (to be continued.. )
+A testing in digital domain (using Deepstomp platform) has shown that the basic block diagram of the circuit works.
+We have a plan to test the circuit with actual components someday.
+If we have done testing the hardware circuit then we will publish the complete schematic diagram here (to be continued.. )

 - L. Hammond, “Electical Musical Instrument,” U.S. Patent 2,230,836, Feb.
 2, 1941.